mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

 nature.
 This particular app will describe a player in a video game; this player has a configurable name and experience-level, as well as an inventory, which itself has configurable components.

-.. admonition:: Prerequisites

-   This tutorial assumes that you have completed the earlier tutorials: :ref:`basic-app` and :ref:`cli-app`.

 .. _game-library: